 First of all, developers need to start adding these extended properties to their widgets in Service Studio, which introduces more development effort.
 Naming widgets may feel much more natural.

-Mapping Tests to the 4 Layer Canvas
+Mapping tests to the Architecture Canvas

 Due to the nature of the functionalities implemented in modules at each layer, it is possible to map these layers to the types of functional tests that would make sense to implement at each level.